ashbymichael/News/c4d35b7e-2784-4ca3-94e7-5456197000f2/teaser.md

-We’re looking for a Ruby on Rails developer to teach the web development portion of MakeSchool.
+We’re looking for a Ruby on Rails developer to teach the web development portion of Make School.
 You’ll be teaching students aged 18-25 how to build and ship their first website!